 A war game where you don’t see the war, a resource management game where the resources are literally a matter of survival, and a survival game where your odds of surviving are pretty slim, This War of Mine has the usual elements you find on games but is anything but usual.

-Developed by 11 bit Studios, makers of the Anomaly series, This War of Mine for Mac was released on the same day as the Windows version.
+Developed by 11 bit Studios, a developer with had the pleasure of interviewing, This War of Mine for Mac was released on the same day as the Windows version.
 The game has garnered excellent reviews for its unique approach to war, excellent graphics and challenging gameplay.

 It’s time we test it ourselves and see if it’s worth your hard-earned money.